“He’s taught big-city reporters a thing or two about investigative journalism.”

 - a Turkish bird paradise that could soon be under water;

-- the Washington corridors where super-lobbyist Jack Abramoff rose to power before his fall;
+- the Washington corridors where a super-lobbyist rose to power before his fall; and

 - the inside of his own DNA.

-He has written about Southern chicken farmers, brain-injured athletes, women veterans, earnest Promise Keepers, an American strategist for the Iraqi resistance, controversial sex researchers, Spanish Carnival musicians, salmon fishermen, Jews for Jesus, anti-fracking rebels, and the women whose lives are caught up in the debate over “partial birth” abortion.
+He has written about Southern chicken farmers, brain-injured athletes, women veterans, tribal elders, earnest Promise Keepers, civil-rights heroes, an American strategist for the Iraqi resistance, controversial sex researchers, dog rescuers, Spanish Carnival musicians, Jews for Jesus, anti-fracking rebels, and the women whose lives are caught up in the debate over “partial birth” abortion.

-Barry’s work has appeared in AARP The Magazine; The American Prospect; Audubon; CityLab; Discover; Glamour; Good Housekeeping; The Guardian; HuffPost; Mother Jones; The Nation; National Wildlife; New Republic; O, The Oprah Magazine; onEarth; Parade; Popular Science; Saturday Evening Post; Sunset; Talking Points Memo; Texas Monthly; The Washington Post; Woman’s Day; and many other publications.
-It has been produced in collaboration with journalism non-profits like the International Consortium of Investigative Reporters, Type Investigations, and the Food & Environment Reporting Network.
+Barry’s work has appeared AARP The Magazine, The American Prospect, The Assembly, Audubon, CityLab, Discover, Glamour, Good Housekeeping, The Guardian, Harvard Public Health, HuffPost, Mother Jones, The Nation, National Wildlife, New Republic, O Magazine, onEarth, Parade, Popular Science, Saturday Evening Post, Sierra, Sunset, Talking Points Memo, Texas Monthly, and The Washington Post.
+It has been published by journalism non-profits like the International Consortium of Investigative Reporters, Type Investigations, and the Food & Environment Reporting Network.
 It has been translated into Russian, Portuguese, Khmer, Spanish, Flemish, and Italian.

 Interviewing U.S. Rep. Mel Watt at 1992 Democratic National Convention.
 Photo by Jenny Warburg.

-He works in audio, too, producing radio documentaries and podcasts about everything from zydeco music to coastal land loss.
+He has produced radio documentaries and podcasts about everything from zydeco music to coastal land loss.
 He served as the editorial producer for the four-year run of Life Reimagined, a TV segment that aired on the TODAY show and was hosted by Jane Pauley.

-Besides doing his own journalism, Barry teaches journalism and narrative non-fiction at Wake Forest University and Duke University.
+Besides doing his own journalism, Barry teaches journalism at Wake Forest University and Duke University.

 Click here for Barry’s resume.
 Click here to read Allison Kirkland’s 2019 interview with Barry, reposted by Harvard’s Nieman Storyboard.
 Click here to subscribe to Barry’s occasional newsletter.